advename/The-React-Library-guide/README.md

 ## 2.1.0 – How does a library work?
 Installing a library can be done in several ways, but the most common are:
 - **npm/yarn** (e.g.,`npm install lodash`)
-- **using a script tag**, that links to a file or a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) link (e.g., `<script src="https://unpkg.com/browse/lodash@4.17.21/" />`)
+- **using a script tag** that links to a file or a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) link (e.g., `<script src="https://unpkg.com/browse/lodash@4.17.21/" />`)
 - **adding the package files manually** by extracting them from the source.
 This is only reasonable in a browser environment.

 Whenever a consuming application installs a library with `npm install <package-name>`, the consuming application looks for the library's `package.json` file.
-This file contains the library's usage instruction, specified in fields.
+This file contains the library's usage instructions, specified in fields.
 The same applies to CDN's, which read the `package.json` file to know what to output in their CDN links.

 The following fields are the important ones to a library author.